Jbbermeo/Python_crash_course/oop-applications/02_solid-principles-in-python.md

-# SOLID Principles in Python
+# 🔹SOLID Principles in Python

 The **SOLID** principles are five design principles in **Object-Oriented Programming (OOP)** that help in creating **maintainable, scalable, and readable** software.
 They were introduced by **Robert C. Martin (Uncle Bob)** to promote better software architecture.